-Students arriving between 8:15 and 9:00 are late and must receive a late pass from the main office prior to admittance to class.
-Any student that is late to school will receive demerit(s) (8:15a-8:30a=1 demerit, 8:30a-8:45a=2 demerits 8:45a-9:00a= 3 demerits).
-Students will not be permitted in the building after 9:00, unless he presents a note from a parent explaining why he is late to school or we receive a call to validate the late arrival.
+Students arriving between 8:00am and 9:30am are late and must receive a late pass from the main office prior to admittance to class.
+Students will not be permitted in the building after 9:30am, unless he presents a note from a parent explaining why he is late to school or we receive a call to validate the late arrival.

-Any detention earned for having unexcused tardies are in addition to any other detentions earned that week or owed for previous weeks.
+Any detention earned for having an unexcused tardy are in addition to any other detentions earned that week or owed for previous weeks.

-The reason our policy for unexcused tardies is so strict is that we try to minimize class disruptions because they distract students and cost students valuable learning time.
+The reason our policy for unexcused tardiness is so strict is that we try to minimize class disruptions because they distract students and cost students valuable learning time.
 If you accept that what we are doing is important, then you will respect the schedule.